Our VIPs are spoilt, as you should be! We’ll give you early access to VIP offers, new releases, styling tips & inspiration.

 * Hard Flooring available in-store ONLY

-Engineered timber flooring is a smart choice for durability, transforming French oak into something durable by adding a multi-layer protective coating and a hardwood core layer.
+Engineered timber flooring is a smart choice for durability, transforming oak flooring into something durable by adding a multi-layer protective coating and a hardwood core layer.
 Explore our collection of oak-engineered timber flooring in various natural timber looks made to withstand high foot traffic areas.

 Timber flooring is on the bucket list of dream homes everywhere.
 Your home is more desirable with engineered timber and may even inspire jealousy when visitors come for dinner.
 Explore our range of styles, from modern engineered timber flooring to vintage engineered timber flooring, today and make a stunning first impression.